xforcevesa/xforcevesa.github.io/git-notes/00-overview-of-version-control.md

 - It can re-create what any file looked like at any point in time by adding up all the patches.

-- It only works in every single computer system, and has the risk of data lost.
+- It only works in every single computer system, and has the risk of data loss.

 ## Centralized Version Control System
 - It is designed to meet the needs of collaborative development.